-Whether the ‘us’ and ‘them’ mentality exists between factions in your church or between your church and the community, it’s always fatal to health and growth.
+Whether this mentality exists between factions in your church or between your church and the community, it’s always fatal to health and growth.

-The job of a leader is to raise vision high enough and urgently enough for all of us to become bigger than any of us.
+The job of a leader is to raise the church’s vision high enough and urgently enough for all of us to become bigger than any one of us.

 Anybody but me.

-As long as things are someone else’s fault, things will never get better.
+As long we believe the problems are someone else’s fault, the situation will never get better.

-You can blame the culture, the pastor, the leader or anybody, but until you take responsibility, things will never get better.
+You can blame the culture, the pastor, or the deacons, but until you take responsibility, things will never get better.

 Blame is the opposite of responsibility.
 Leaders who stop the blame cycle and take responsibility have the potential to usher in real change.

 But, you say, “I’m not responsible for all of it.”
 True.

 But you’re likely responsible for some of it.
 Own what you can.
 Own all you can.